last updated: may 20th 2026

 - old web ≠ eyecancer

-- avoid ultra-strong contrast, 40-80% offer comfort, depending on color
+- avoid ultra-strong contrast, 40-80% offer best comfort

 poor rating and hard to read

-poor rating but still nicely readable
+poor rating but readable

-best and strong contrast, but hard to look at for some
+strong contrast, but hard to look at for some

 Helpful links: Coolors contrast checker, Coolors Palettes